myelnet/pop/testplans/discovery/readme.md

 - Nodes in the `providers` group store the content requested by clients and reply to client queries.
 - Nodes in the `bystanders` group may be client or provider nodes though aren't actively querying for content or storing the content clients in our session are looking for.
-Since all nodes in the network won't be storing or requesting the same content we assume a majority of node are bystanders to given session.
+Since all nodes in the network won't be storing or requesting the same content we assume a majority of node are bystanders to a given session.

 ### Connections
 The way peers are connected in the network heavily influences the performance of discovery sessions.